pejulian/openvpn-access-server-infra/README.md

 ```powershell
 npx cdk@1.95.1 bootstrap aws://<YOUR_AWS_ACCOUNT_ID>/<AWS_REGION> --profile <YOUR_IAM_PROFILE>
 ```
-> Remember: Bootstrapping is a one time operation.
-You don't need to bootstrap CDK if you've already done it before for the account in question.
+> Bootstrapping is a one time operation.
+You don't need to bootstrap CDK every time you make a deployment for the given AWS account..

 ## Destroy